Adverse childhood experiences: Childhood

 With one in four children experiencing or witnessing a potentially traumatic event, the relationship between ACEs and poor health outcomes has been established for years.
-With multiple adverse childhood experiences being equal to various stresses, and adversity.
-Children who grow up in an unsafe environment are at risk for developing adverse health outcomes, affecting brain development, immune systems, and regulatory systems.
+Exposure to multiple adverse childhood experiences can compound the effects of stress and adversity.
+Children who grow up in an unsafe environment can develop adverse health outcomes, affecting brain development, immune systems, and regulatory systems.
 Adverse childhood experiences can alter the structural development of neural networks and the biochemistry of neuroendocrine systems and may have long-term effects on the body, including speeding up the processes of disease and aging and compromising immune systems.
 Further research on ACEs determined that children who experience ACEs are more likely than their similar-aged peers to experience challenges in their biological, emotional, social, and cognitive functioning.
 Also, children who have experienced an ACE are at higher risk of being re-traumatized or suffering multiple ACEs.
 The amount and types of ACEs can cause significant negative impacts and increase the risk of internalizing and externalizing in children.
 Additionally behavioral challenges can arise in children who have been exposed to ACEs including juvenile recidivism, reduced resiliency, and lower academic performance.

+Beyond the cumulative number of adverse experiences, research has increasingly examined whether the developmental timing of adversity influences outcomes.
+A systematic review of 118 studies published in The Lancet Psychiatry found that 74% of studies testing for timing effects of childhood maltreatment reported at least one sensitive period — a developmental window when exposure had a disproportionate impact on outcomes — though no consistent sensitive period was identified across studies for any given outcome.
+Related work has found that genetic pathways involved in regulating the opening of sensitive periods in brain development are associated with depression risk at the population level, and that these genetic factors may interact with caregiver physical or emotional abuse during early childhood (ages 1–5) to shape later depressive symptoms.